-Getting Personal With Christianity: 9 - Apostle for Modern Times
+Getting Personal With Faith: Apostle for Modern Times

-My friend Lance, who was also one of my church leaders at the time, informed me of Elder Anderson's visit when I was released from the hospital (a long story).
-In my family, there was great speculation as to why an apostle would come to our neck of the woods—or should I say neck of the cacti?
+My friend Lance, who was also one of my Church leaders at the time, informed me of Elder Anderson's visit when I was released from the hospital (long story).
+My family speculated why an apostle would come to our neck of the cacti.
+Living in Phoenix we have no woods.

-My mother mused that Elder Anderson was going to tell us to pick up and go to the Center Stake of Zion, which we believe is in Missouri.
-My wife decided the apostle came to chastise us for not doing something or another.
-I figured that he would announce a temple, another sacred worship building only for members of the Church in good standing, for the area.
+Mother mused that Elder Anderson was going to tell us to pick up and go to the Center Stake of Zion, which we believe is in Missouri.
+My wife decided the apostle came to chastise us for not doing something or for doing something wrong.
+I figured he would announce a temple, another sacred worship building only for members of the Church in good standing, for the area.
 Temple worship is the pinnacle of our faith because it helps us focus on the atonement of Jesus Christ.

-In fact, I think we worked ourselves up pretty good over the visit of this witness of Christ.

 We imagined some great things without knowing a thing, as we typically do.
 It came to a point where we almost lost our charity towards one another to prepare for the trip.
 Awkward.
 We were going to see a special witness of Christ, and to get there, we forsook our Christian principles for expediency.